tidylobster/page-rank/README.md

-This module is the prototype of Google's PageRank system.
+This module is a prototype of Google's PageRank system.